imagej/imagej.github.io/_pages/plugins/btrack/index.md

 4. Click *Close* and then click *Apply changes*.
 5. Restart Fiji.
 6. The detector would show up in the drop down menu list of TrackMate.
+7. After the detection, any of the TrackMate tracking algorithms can be used for [tracking](https://imagej.net/plugins/trackmate/#single-particle-tracking) the skeleton end points.
+8. Track analysis post tracking can be done using all the functionality available in [TrackMate](https://imagej.net/plugins/trackmate/#track-analysis).

 ## Usage